wp-plugins/scrapebreaker/readme.txt

 Other scrapers just outright jack your site content.
 Well, that's over now.

-This plugin is better than other any frame breaker plugins out there.
+This plugin is better than other any frame-breaker plugins out there.
+Other frame-breakers will only test to see if your site is framed or not.
+This one will test to see if your content is present on a different domain, and if so, will redirect to the original content's URL.
 Try it and see for yourself.

-* Get your website visitors back
+* Get your website visitors back.
 * Retain credit for your work.
 * Protect your website content and your brand.
 * Improve your SEO.